George Taylor

 It was on this day that the botanist George Taylor died in 1891.

 Taylor had immigrated from Scotland at the age of 53.
-He brought his family to the United States, and they settled in Kalamazoo, Michigan, in 1855.
+He brought his family to the United States and settled in Kalamazoo, Michigan, in 1855.
 Taylor's brothers were already there, so it was an easy decision.

 In Kalamazoo, there is a little plaque dedicated to George Celery Taylor.